 Mutation generates variation

 Evolution by mutation occurs whenever a mistake in the DNA occurs in the heritable cells of an organism.
 In the single-celled asexual organisms, such as bacterial, the whole cell and its DNA is passed on to the next generation because these organisms reproduce via binary fission.
 For sexual organisms, mutations are passed to the next generation if they occur in the egg or sperm cells used to create offspring.
 Mutations occur at random in the genome, but mutations of large effect are often so bad for the organism that the organism dies as it develops, so mutations of smaller effect or even neutral mutations are theoretically more common in a population.
 The variation that is created in a population through the random process of mutation is called standing genetic variation, and it must be present for evolution to occur.
 Mutation is the raw stuff of evolution because it creates new heritable phenotypes, irrespective of fitness or adaptation.
-Mutation rates are actually pretty low for most genes, ranging from 10^-6 for the average human gene to 10^-10 for the average bacterial gene (from http://bionumbers.hms.harvard.edu/).
+Mutation rates are actually pretty low for most genes, ranging from 10^-6 for the average human gene to 10^-10 (per base pair) for the average bacterial gene (from http://bionumbers.hms.harvard.edu/).

 Because mutation rates are low relative to population growth in most species, mutation alone doesn’t have much of an effect on evolution.
 But mutation combined with one of the other mechanisms of evolution (genetic drift, natural selection, non-random mating, and gene flow) can result in meaningful changes in allele frequencies in a population.

 Evolution by genetic drift causes changes in populations by chance alone